simon-anders/htseq/doc/genomic.rst

       strand argument if your ``GenomicArray`` is stranded (``stranded==True``).
 Typically, you will write two wiggle files, one for each strand, and display them together.

+Adding a chromosome
+   .. method:: GenomicArray.add_chrom( chrom, length=sys.maxint, start_index=0 )

+      Adds step vector(s) for a further chromosome.
+This is useful if you do not have a full list of chromosome names yet when instantiating the ``GenomicArray``.

 .. _BedGraph: http://genome.ucsc.edu/goldenPath/help/bedgraph.html
 .. _Wiggle: http://genome.ucsc.edu/goldenPath/help/wiggle.html
 .. _IGB: http://igb.bioviz.org/